evnik/XcodeRN/Xcode12Beta3.md

 #### Known Issues

+*   A Mac Catalyst app signed to run locally on macOS may fail to run with the Mac (Rosetta) run destination.
+(64421496)

 *   Automatic signing fails to enable the Sign in with Apple capability for App Clip targets.
 (64452719)

     **Workaround**: Sign in to [your developer account](https://developer.apple.com/account) and enable “Sign in with Apple” manually on your App Clip’s app identifier.
 Then return to Xcode and click the Try Again button in the Signing & Capabilities pane.